Horse-G/fall-2016/COMS3101/notes.md

 ## C++ Language Tutorial, 2016-09-07
 ### Basics of C++
 #### Structure of a program
-The best way to bgin understanding a new language is by understanding how an example \'Hello World\' program works:
+The best way to begin understanding a new language is by understanding how an example 'Hello World' program works:
 ```c++
 // my first program in C++
 #include <iostream>